Transport Safety Investigation Bureau: Responsibilities

 The AAIB is responsible for the investigation of air accidents and serious incidents in Singapore involving both local and foreign commercial aircraft.
 The AAIB also participates in overseas investigations of accidents and serious incidents involving Singapore aircraft or aircraft operated by a Singapore air operator.
 The AAIB conducts investigations in accordance to the Singapore Air Navigation (Investigation of Accidents and Incidents Order 2003) and Annex 13 to the Convention on International Civil Aviation which governs the member states of the International Civil Aviation Organization that conducts these investigations.

 The MSIB is responsible for the investigation of very serious marine casualties within Singapore territorial waters, as well as accidents involving Singapore-registered ships.
 The MSIB carries out investigations in accordance with the Code of International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Incident of the International Maritime Organization.
 It took over the role of conducting independent safety investigations from the Maritime and Port Authority of Singapore.

+The RSIB is responsible for the investigation of serious incidents classified as a "railway occurrence" which can include, derailment, collision and fatality or serious injury arising from train operation.
+However, for cross border railway systems such as the Johor Bahru–Singapore Rapid Transit System, the investigation arrangements are currently under review by the Ministry of Transport (Singapore).

 For an investigated accident or incident, the TSIB will produce an investigation report.
 The investigative process involves the collection and analysis of data, from which causes and contributing factors are determined.
 Whenever safety issues are identified, the TSIB may make safety recommendations.